Poland and Hungary veto EU budget plan | DW | 16.11.2020

 The two countries have followed through on their threat to block spending plans through to 2027.
 The EU needs a unanimous vote from all 27 members in order to pass the budget and coronavirus economic recovery fund.

 Hungary and Poland blocked approval of the EU's long-term budget on Monday, diplomatic sources revealed.
-The spending plans also include a €750-billion coronavirus rescue package.
+The spending plans also include a €750-billion ($888 billion) coronavirus rescue package.

-According to diplomatic sources, Hungary and Poland argued the budget plan would interfere in their domestic laws.
-Support for the rule of law instrument is necessary to pass a 1.8-trillion-euro (2.1-trillion-dollar) long-term spending plan and coronavirus economic recovery fund.
+The two countries are opposed to a rule-of-law mechanism that could see them lose EU subsidies if they continue with policies seen as eroding democratic standards.

 "Hungary has vetoed the budget," Zoltan Kovacs, a spokesman for Prime Minister Viktor Orban said, arguing that the package must reflect a deal reached in July.